Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

 Creating a cool bedroom for your teen doesn’t need to be a test of wills.
-Try throwing out of a few of these ideas to help bridge the generation gap and hopefully you can find some common ground.
+Try throwing out a few of these ideas to help bridge the generation gap, and hopefully, you can find some common ground.

 Mounds of pillows on the bed and large floor pillows make your teen’s room a place to totally unwind and relax.
 Pillows can add color and set a mood.
 Imagine rich textures and paisleys to give the bedroom an exotic boho flair.